-4.3 Exemptions - Crediting Frozen Accounts
+4.4 Exemptions - Crediting Frozen Accounts

-The Sanctions Orders and the TAFA make provision for exemptions or exceptions from the prohibition regarding dealing with funds and economic resources of designated persons.
-Activities involving making credits to frozen accounts which fall within a specified exemption under the orders or the TAFA are exempted automatically and there is no requirement for the Governor to grant a licence to allow the doing of that activity.
+The Sanctions Orders make provision for exemptions or exceptions from the prohibition regarding dealing with funds and economic resources of designated persons.
+Activities involving making credits to frozen accounts which fall within a specified exemption under the orders are exempted automatically and there is no requirement for the Governor to grant a licence to allow the doing of that activity.